 - 1 tablespoon fresh rosemary, minced

 - Sauté onion and hazelnuts in a large pan with butter and olive oil until the onions become translucent and hazelnuts begin to turn golden brown--be careful, they burn easily.
 Remove from pan and set aside.

-- To same pan add chanterelles and mushrooms; cook, stirring occasionally, over medium heat until mushrooms are tender--about 5 minutes.
+- To the same pan add bacon; saute for 5 minutes.
+Then toss in chanterelles and mushrooms; cook, stirring occasionally, over medium heat until mushrooms are tender and bacon is crisp about 5 minutes.

 - Add the cooked gnocchi and reserved onions and hazelnuts to the pan and continue to stir (gently) until the gnocchi are heated through and the juices from the mushrooms have reduced a bit.

 - Stir in the heavy cream and continue to heat gently for another minute or two or until sauce thickens.

 Sprinkle huckleberries and rosemary on top and serve.